F5 rSeries Planning Guide Source |

 }

-You will see output similar to the example below.
+You will see output like the example below.
 Once the file shows up here you are ready to upgrade.

 {